Lisa Dawn Interview with David Life January 12, 2012:

 LDA: Is it okay that there are translations of these texts out there if these practices were supposed to be kept secret for success?

 DL: Sure, they are good to have, and to keep secret.
 Translations are merely one person’s idea of what was meant in the original language.
 They are both blessing and curse.
 All of these texts are shrouded in ambiguity, code, vernacular, and metaphor.
 They are riddles that you cannot solve without the secret decoding ring of guru.
 Even when you read the descriptions of kriya or asana in the original Sanskrit they don’t make a lot of sense without the commentary and presence of the enlightened mind to illustrate the text for you.

 But let’s just say that someone does embark on the practices with ill intention or ignorance and “luck.”
 It is doubtful that they would have the endurance to achieve mastery…and part of the course of mastery would be a rejection of lesser motives and the removal of ignorance.
 Yoga Vasistha tells us that “luck” only exists to the deluded ones, and that actually we only get exactly what we deserve according to our own actions.
 That’s a win-win or a lose-lose, depending on how you look at it.

 Lisa Dawn is an Advanced Certified Jivamukti teacher, vegan food blogger, student of the Yoga Sutras, wife and mother.
-Lisa Dawn discovered yoga 15 years ago and has been on a journey of discovery ever since.
-After receiving Level 2 certification from Baron Baptiste, she discovered Jivamukti Yoga has been studying and teaching the method ever since.
-Lisa Dawn has over 1,500 hours of teacher training and is also certified to teach pre and post natal yoga.
+Lisa Dawn discovered yoga over 15 years ago and has been on a journey of discovery ever since.
+After receiving Level 2 certification from Baron Baptiste, she discovered Jivamukti Yoga and has been studying and teaching the method ever since.
+Lisa Dawn has over 1,800 hours of teacher training with Baron, Sharon and David, Paul Grilley, Jonny Kest and is certified to teach pre...